MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 ---

-The following chapters in this document detail the *software specificication* of the platform, starting by the *user requirements* - a formal description of what a user can expect to find in the platform.
+The following chapters in this document detail the *software specificication* of the platform, starting by the *user requirements* - a formal yet undetailed description of what a user can expect to find in the platform.

 ---
 ---